-Most organizations have a variety of defensive cybersecurity measures in place, including firewalls, intrusion detection systems/intrusion prevention systems, antivirus and other endpoint security tools that record, analyze and report on thousands of events every hour.
+Most organizations have a variety of defensive cybersecurity measures in place, including firewalls, intrusion detection and intrusion prevention systems, antivirus and other endpoint security tools that record, analyze and report on thousands of events every hour.
 While essential to detect and prevent threats, these products result in a nonstop flood of alerts that security teams must prioritize and investigate to discern whether the threats are serious.

 Each alert requires a significant amount of qualified human resources that, for most security teams, are in short supply.
 This leaves those tasked with the job overloaded and enables true attack alerts to get lost in the noise of false positives.

-Nearly half of respondents to a 2019 Critical Start survey reported that 50% of alerts or higher are false positives.
-To address this alert fatigue, 57% of respondents tune specific alerting features or thresholds to reduce the alert volume, while another 39% simply ignore certain alert categories.
+Nearly half of respondents to a Critical Start survey reported that 50% of alerts or higher are false positives.
+To address this alert fatigue, 57% of respondents said they tune specific alerting features or thresholds to reduce the alert volume, while another 39% simply ignore certain alert categories.

 As organizations' data and IT infrastructures spread out across the cloud, the number of alerts is only going to increase and exacerbate the situation.
 It's a difficult problem for CISOs.
 It would be nice to hire more help to analyze all the alerts, but this is not an option for most.
-The only plausible option is to reduce the number of alerts their team is required to inspect.
+The only plausible option is to reduce the number of alerts their teams are required to inspect.

-Triggering thousands of alerts daily that are never investigated or are casually dismissed as false positives adds no value to security operations.
-It only creates opportunities for important alerts to be missed because there is not enough time to review them.
+Security products that trigger thousands of alerts daily that are never investigated or are casually dismissed as false positives add no value to security operations.
+This scenario only creates opportunities to miss important alerts because staff doesn't have enough time to review them.

-Of course, it's not just an organization's security teams that must deal with daily security alerts.
+Of course, security teams aren't the only ones that must deal with daily security alerts.
 On an average day, employees at all levels are likely to receive some sort of alert to avoid opening a suspicious email attachment, to not click on a potentially malicious website or to not share their passwords.
 Perimeter defenses should prevent most malicious inbound traffic from reaching end users, but employees must be aware of the threat so they don't fall victim to threats that manage to bypass security mechanisms.
 Security awareness programs educate users on how to evaluate and utilize the information received in the email or text notifications they regularly receive and avoid malicious threats.

 Security alert fatigue is so challenging because technology cannot eliminate human error entirely.
 But eliminating useless alerts and making the necessary ones more meaningful can prevent security teams from being overwhelmed with alerts that ultimately are overlooked or ignored altogether.